Silver-3/R6-operator/README.md

 - Reset your previously used operators data
 - Can get a random R6 map for 1v1s
 - Can view a map to get an image of it
+- Can get a random weapon from R6 siege
+- Can view any weapon from R6 siege viewing the guns stats

 ## Terms of use